The Window (song cycle): Recordings

 The song cycle was recorded in 1989 by Peter Allanson (baritone) and Stephen Betteridge (piano) on Symposium, 1074, as part of their recording, An Album of Victorian Song.
-The cycle is part of the 2017 Chandos Records collection, Songs, which includes 35 other Sullivan songs.
-The Window is sung by tenor Ben Johnson.
-David Owen Norris accompanies.
+Baritone Francis Loring and pianist Paul Hamburger included the cycle in their album "Sullivan Songs" (1980).
+It is also part of the 2017 Chandos Records collection Songs, which includes 35 other Sullivan songs, sung by tenor Ben Johnson; David Owen Norris accompanies.